List of Farm to Market Roads in Texas (1300–1399): FM 1383 (1949)

-The original FM 1383 was designated on July 15, 1949, from SH 121 east of Lewisville south and east 6.0 mi to the Collin County line.
+A previous route numbered FM 1383 was designated on July 15, 1949, from SH 121 east of Lewisville south and east 6.0 mi to the Collin County line.
 FM 1383 was cancelled on November 20, 1951, and transferred to FM 544.

 FM 1384

 Farm to Market Road 1384 (FM 1384) is located in Denton County.

 State maintenance for FM 1384 begins at the intersection of Oliver Creek Road and A.A.
 Bumgarner Road near the community of Drop.
 The highway travels in an eastern direction then turns south at Sherman Road before turning back east.
 FM 1384 turns back south at Jim Baker Road before turning east near Oliver Creek.
 The highway continues to run in an eastward direction, ending at an intersection with FM 156 near the towns of Dish, Northlake and Justin.

 FM 1384 was designated on July 15, 1949, running from FM 156 westward to Drop.